neon-bindings/website/docs/arrays.md

     // Create the JS array
     let js_array = JsArray::new(&mut cx, vec.len() as u32);

-    // Iterate over the rust Vec and map each value in the Vec to the JS array for (i, obj) in vec.iter().enumerate() {
+    // Iterate over the Rust Vec and map each value in the Vec to the JS array for (i, obj) in vec.iter().enumerate() {
         let js_string = cx.string(obj);
         js_array.set(&mut cx, i as u32, js_string).unwrap();